-easier for them to stay would have a major economic benefit to Alabama.
-A study by the Partnership for a New American Economy and the American Enterprise Institute found that every time a state gains 100 foreignborn STEM workers with graduate-level STEM training from a U.S. school, 262 more jobs are created for U.S.-born workers there in the seven years that follow.
-18 For Alabama, that means that retaining even half of the 527 graduates earning advanced-level STEM degrees in 2014 could result in the creation of 690 new positions for U.S.-born workers by 2021.
+the American Enterprise Institute found that every time a state gains 100 foreign-born STEM workers with graduate-level STEM training from a U.S. school, 262 more jobs are created for U.S.-born workers there in the seven years that follow.
+For Massachusetts, that means that retaining even half of the 3,608 graduates earning advanced-level STEM degrees in 2014 could result in the creation of more than 4,700 new positions for U.S.-born workers by 2021.